Sinn Fein refuses to clarify why IRA member Pearse McAuley was 'not a republican' and doesn't deserve a tricolour

 These enquiries met with no response from the press office.

-He also infamously carried the tricolour-draped coffin of Thomas 'Bootsy' Begley, who killed himself in the botched Shankill bombing of 1993 and nine other people, including four women and two girls aged seven and 13.
+He also infamously carried the tricolour-draped coffin of Thomas 'Bootsy' Begley, who killed himself in the botched Shankill bombing of 1993 as well as nine other people, including four women and two girls aged seven and 13.

 He also carried the tricolour-clad coffin of Martin Meehan in 2007.
-Meehan once helped in the kidnap an torture of a 17-year-old youth, suspected of being an informer.
+Meehan once helped in the kidnap and torture of a 17-year-old youth, suspected of being an informer.

-He was also involved in the abduction of a TA soldier (who was rescued before he could be killed), and was believed to have had a hand in the shooting three off-duty Scottish soldiers in the Belfast hills in 1971, but was not charged over the latter.
+Meehan was also involved in the abduction of a TA soldier (who was rescued before he could be killed), and was believed to have had a hand in the point-blank shooting of three off-duty Scottish soldiers in the Belfast hills in 1971, but was not charged over the latter.

 During the Troubles, the IRA alone murdered at least six members of An Garda Siochana (and an Irish soldier too), according to the book Lost Lives.